Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/marksman-2024.md

 # Level 10: Aim Correction
 When you use your Snap Correction feature, you can reroll the d20 once and use the highest roll.

-# Muscle Memory
+# Level 15: Muscle Memory
-Starting at 15th level, when you roll for initiative and don't have any remaining uses of Snap Correction, you regain one use.
+When you roll for initiative and don't have any remaining uses of Snap Correction, you regain one use.

-# Deadly Aim
+# Level 18: Deadly Aim
-Starting at 18th level, you deal additional damage with firearms equal to your Wisdom modifier.
+You deal additional damage with firearms equal to your Wisdom modifier.

 [:classes/fighter/marksman/2024:]